mbedross/MachineLearningObjectTracking/README.md

 `times =` An array with the frame numbers of all non-duplicate frames in the data set

 `tNF =` The number of non-duplicate frame numbers in the data set (length of `times` array)

+`dsIndex =` The index of file(s) to be imported from the datastore of images

+`particleCoords =` An nx4 vector. n is the number of coordinates and the four columns are the xyzt coordinate points, respectively

+`img =` The image file that is read from the datastore

+### getParticleCoordsZ.m